beegee-tokyo/RUI3-RS485-Soil-Sensor/README.md

 ----

+### Sensor Test
-Sensor connection can be custom AT command.
+Sensor connection can be tested with a custom AT command.

 _**`ATC+STEST?`**_ Command definition
 > ATC+STEST,R*W: Read sensor